top of page

 There are actually a number of really useful applications for cleaning and maintenance around the home using organic olive oil!
 Some people tend to use application-specific, or unfortunately, lab-made synthetic options for tasks such as stainless steel and brass polishing, wood maintenance, even cast iron and stainless steel preservation, but a clean olive oil from the pantry will work wonders for many of these at-home jobs, without the added price tag, here are a few ways to take advantage of this wonder oil.

-1. Furniture and Wood Polish:
+1. Best Non Toxic Wood Polish:

 Wood Polishing